 Science Code: SCI Description: Science allows students to explore both the theoretical and practical aspects of the world of science.
 Science is used to enable students to reach deeper understanding of the world around them.
 Learning Experiences: This course is arranged around the Australian Curriculum of Science which has 3 strands - Science Understanding, Science Inquiry Skills and Science as a Human Endeavour.
-Students will study 6 subjects over the course of one year and include Working Scientifically, Water, Force, Machines, Organisms and Living Places.
-By the end of Year 7, science students should be able to: Investigate questions to reach conclusions consistent with scientific knowledge Describe how science inquiry contributes to an understanding of the world Consider the importance of water and the water cycle.
-Students will investigate the application of filtration systems in water treatment Investigate the effects of applying different forces to familiar objects and common situations where forces are balanced and unbalanced Describe how simple machines and magnets can be used to construct more complicated machines Classify organisms based on their physical characteristics.
-Analyse the effectiveness of dichotomous keys and suggest improvements Explore feeding relationships between organisms in an environment using food chains and food webs Assessment: Students will do six assessment items in Year 7.
-These will take the form of Written Tests and Experimental Investigations followed by a written report.
-Significant Recent Results: Science will play a role in any future direction the student may choose.
-Science is a precursor to many tertiary studies including engineering, surveying, medicine, health, biomedical science, pharmacy, sport and exercise science, physiology, physiotherapy, vet science and aged care.
+Students will study 6 subjects over the course of one year and include; Getting Started, Matter, Rocks, Energy for My Lifestyle, Building Blocks of Life, Reproduction.
+By the end of Year 8, science students should be able to: Investigate questions to reach conclusions consistent with scientific knowledge Describe how science inquiry contributes to an understanding of the world Describe the function and structure of two different types of cell Compare physical and chemical changes and describe differences between substances using particle theory Describe examples of how different forms of energy cause change in simple systems Describe a situation where scientific knowledge has been used to solve a real-world problem Assessment: The students will do six assessment items in Year 8.
+These will take the form of written tests and experimental investigations followed by a written report.
+Career Pathways: Science will play a role in any future direction the student may choose.

 Visual Art Code: ART Description: Students through their study of visual art will be involved in the making, viewing and appraising of artworks.
 Through their engagement with both two-dimensional and three-dimensional art forms, students will recognise the importance of the visual components of their world.
-Learning Experiences: Students will manipulate visual arts elements, concepts and processes in both two- dimensional and three-dimensional forms.
-Images and objects will be expressed through: Researching ideas considering social and cultural issues Designing and visually documenting ideas Practising making art through a variety of media Students will experience "hands on" making activities to design and produce a number of artworks as well as be involved in the theoretical components of art theory.
+Learning Experiences: Students will manipulate visual arts elements, concepts and processes in both two dimensional and three-dimensional forms.
+Images and objects will be expressed through: Researching ideas, considering social and cultural issues Designing and visually documenting ideas Practising making art through a variety of media Students will experience "hands on" making activities to design and produce a number of artworks as well as be involved in the theoretical components of Art theory.
 Assessment: Assessment tasks will be developed from a wide range of visual arts styles and mediums.
-Students are assessed in two (2) areas: Practical portfolios Theory responses Career Pathways: Studying Visual Art can take you into tertiary Visual Art/Design courses, industry training, training at TAFE or university level or straight into a visual arts/design job with on-site training.
+Students are assessed in two (2) areas: Practical portfolios Theory responses Career Pathways: Studying Visual Art can take you into tertiary Visual Art/Design courses, industry training, training at TAFE or university level or straight into visual arts/design job with on-site training.
 Many career pathways outside the obvious artist, graphic designer value the skills learnt in Visual Arts.
 Any career path that requires you to be creative and question the environment around you benefits from skills learnt in Visual Arts.
-Possible careers: Animator, Illustrator, Web Designer, Graphic Designer, Artistic Director, Photographer, Reviewer/Critic, Interior Designer, Hair Dresser, Landscape Architect, Industrial Designer, Film and Television, Textile Designer, Sign Maker, Jeweller, Artist/Craftsperson, Potter, Screen Printer, Cartoonist.
+Possible careers: animator, illustrator, web designer, graphic designer, artistic director, photographer, reviewer/critic, interior designer, hair dresser, landscape architect, industrial designer, film and television, textile designer, sign maker, jeweller, artist/craftsperson, potter, screen printer, cartoonist